International Newsround FAQs

 - Advertisements for courses

-- Reports from event organisers
+- Reports from event organisers or those on the conference board

 In exceptional circumstances, we may consider covering smaller courses or meetings, but this remains at the editors’ discretion.